 extended or restricted by contract between the partners.
-The restrictions imposed on the implied
+The restrictions imposed on the implied authority of a partner by agreement shall be partner, or even a majority of the partners, cannot restrict or extend the implied authority.

 - The implied authority of a partner may be